A pulled or strained calf muscle affects the muscles and tendons in the back of the lower leg.

 Using a muscle before it heals can result in the initial injury taking longer to heal.
 In some cases, it can even cause a second injury.

 Without treatment, a pulled calf muscle may recur or worsen over time.
 Damaged muscle fibers can turn into thick scar tissue through a process called fibrosis.
-Scar tissue that forms between healthy muscle fibers can reduce muscle strength and flexibility.
+Scar tissue that forms between healthy muscle fibers can

 People may wish to consider seeking medical attention for a pulled calf muscle if they: